Bald Eagle Facts

 A: I don't believe so, not if they were brought into captivity after they had been fully flighted and independent birds.
 What you heard may have been more along the lines of birds in captivity losing their muscle tone and strength, often requiring flight-training on a creance (long leash) to redevelop their muscles.

 A: That's a great question Hannah, and one all of us "eagle biologists" in New England have been asking ourselves for many years now!
 As I said in answer to another question above, Vermont is currently the only state in the Northeast that does not have nesting bald eagles.
 Even the tiny state of Rhode Island now has nesting eagles!
 The answer, I believe, lies with simple numbers, not in habitat.
 From what I know of Vermont, there are certainly places where eagles could nest and thrive.
 I think it is simple a matter of numbers; there isn't yet a sufficient density of eagles in the vicinity to "spill over" and start colonizing Vermont.
 See my response to the question above about hacking and nest establishment.
 Once a few more nests are established in the region (either in New Hampshire or nearby Northern New York on the other side of Lake Champlain), this will set the stage for colonization of Vermont.
-I will predict you will have nesting eagles in Vermont within five years!
+I will predict you will have nesting eagles in Vermont within five years (of 2004)!

 A: It sounds like this might have been associated with pair-bonding and preliminary to nesting; perhaps trying to entice a mate.